patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 \delta_{\textnormal{pair}} = -a_{p}A^{-1/2} ~~~~\textnormal{for N even and Z even}\\
 $$

-Note the negative term in the binding energy equation that cancels out the negative term in the Even-Even case to produce an increase in binding energy overall (the nucleus is more stable).
+Note the negative term in the binding energy equation that cancels out the negative term in the **Even-Even** case to produce an **increase in binding energy** overall (the nucleus is more stable).
 The $A^{-1/2}$ part is an empirical fit and the $a_p$ factor is a constant.
 Its important to get the sign of the term correct.

 ##### Nucleon Assymetry
 Finally we also see that nuclei are also more stable, roughly, if there are qual numbers of neutrons and protons (and preferably in pairs, Even-Even).

 In the simplest QM Model (an infinite 3d potential well) we can assume that spacing between the energy levels is a constant value and is proportional to the inverse of the volume hence $\Delta E \propto A^{-1}$.
-This yields the form
+A full derivation of this is beyond us at this point but if we were to do so it would yield the form

 $$
 -a_{a} (A-2Z)^{2}A^{-1}